Samsung Q7F 2025 TV Review

 N/A

 This TV has low input lag at 60Hz when set to Game Mode.
-It doesn't support 120Hz and above at any resolution, so you don't get the benefits of the lower input lag you get when gaming at higher refresh rates.
+Unlike the step-up Samsung Q8F 2025, it doesn't support 120Hz and above at any resolution, so you don't get the benefits of the lower input lag you get when gaming at higher refresh rates.

 6.3